 (The fountain casts shadows on historical walls at night)

-The Elbe, Danube, Po, and Vistula represent some of Europe’s greatest waterways.
-Each passed through part of the Austrian Empire at the time, and each discharged its waters into a different sea.
+Each river also passed through part of the Austrian Empire at the time, and each discharged its waters into a different sea.

-As such, the Austriabrunnen encapsulated the extent and influence of the Habsburg monarchy.
+As such, the Austriabrunnen encapsulated the extent and influence of the Habsburg monarchy:

 - The Elbe would have crossed much of the Austrian crown lands of Bohemia on its way to the North Sea